nik-nikols/Coursera_Capstone/Capstone_Introduction.md

-# Using Foursquare venues data to deduce predominant ethnic composition of New Yourk City neighborhoods
+# Using Foursquare venues data to deduce predominant ethnic composition of New York City neighborhoods

 ## Introduction